 Title IV Programs Order of Federal Funds Returned:

 Students withdrawing after the end of the college's refund period are liable for all of their college charges even when their financial aid is decreased.
-Students considering withdrawal or enrollment below part-time status should call or visit the Financial Aid Office to determine the specific implications.
-Official withdrawal notification should be provided to the Registrar's Office.
-For official withdrawals, a student's last date of attendance from the withdrawal form is used to determine the amount of aid earned.
+Students considering withdrawal or enrollment below half-time status should call or visit the Financial Aid Office to determine the specific implications.
+Official withdrawal notifications should be provided to the Registrar's Office.
+For official withdrawals, a student's date of withdrawal from the withdrawal form is used to determine the amount of aid earned.

-Additional information, worksheets, and examples of return-of-federal-funds calculations can be obtained from the Financial Aid Office.
+Further information about return of federal funds calculations can be obtained from the Financial Aid Office.

 Institutional refunds are determined on the date that add/drop or withdrawal forms are completed and processed in the Registrar’s Office.
 Refer to the appropriate class schedule for the specific refund schedule for each semester.
 All institutional charges (tuition, fees, and room and board) are refunded based on the tuition refund schedule.
 Please check the Student Accounts Services webpage for the Tuition Refund Schedule.